thepowersgang/rust-lang_rfcs/text/0000-trait_aliases.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- Should this syntax support multiple traits under the same alias
- - Doing so restricts the alias' use as trait object
+- How can complex bounds be encoded
+ - e.g. `T: Foo, &T: Bar`
+- Can `Self` be used in the alias?
- - Could be restricted to only support a single non-auto trait
+- Could a trait alias be used as a trait object?